 Suggested Read: Chatbots Vs Apps: The Final Frontier

-Find all the differences between Webhook vs API.
+How is a webhook different from an API?
+Find all the differences between API vs Webhook.
 Compare all the data and analyse which suits the best for your requirement.

 Webhooks vs API visual infographic